matowens/ng-notify/README.md

     - grimace

 ####config(options)
+sets default settings for all notifications to take into account when displaying.
 - **options** - *object* - an object of options that overrides the default settings.
     - **theme**: *string* - *optional* - sets the theme to use, altering the styles for each notification type.
         - pure *(default)*